Last Updated on January 8, 2021.

 It is not impossible for Canadians to visit Hawaii but not an easy for option for the average leisure traveler who wants to go visit for a vacation right now or even check on their property there.

-We also believe that until quarantine requirements for Canadians upon are return are relaxed, Canadian airlines will also not offer as many flights as what travelers have been used to in the past.
+We also believe that until quarantine and PCR test requirements for Canadians on return are relaxed, Canadian airlines will also not offer as many flights as what travelers have been used to in the past.
 This post will be updated as more information becomes available.

 - Guide: Best Beaches in Kauai

 - Poke in Hawaii: Options for Kauai, Maui and Oahu

 - Hiking the Awa’awapuhi Trail in the Koke’e State Park, Kauai